 He practices in the areas of Indigenous law, business law, employment law, and child protection law.
-Mr. Cochrane has been involved with professional associations including past board member of the United Way of Winnipeg, past member of the United Way of Winnipeg’s Aboriginal Relations Council and past board member of the Aboriginal Chamber of Commerce.
+Mr. Cochrane has been involved with professional associations including past board member of the United Way Winnipeg, past member of the United Way of Winnipeg’s Aboriginal Relations Council and past board member of the Aboriginal Chamber of Commerce.

 He is a regular presenter at the Law Society and to various organizations on Indigenous law issues.
 Mr. Cochrane is regularly retained by Metis and First Nation governments for business development initiatives, land claim settlements, child welfare issues and self government/jurisdictional matters.
 His advice is also sought on matters related to the treaties and Canada’s constitutional framework in relation to Indigenous people.